elkebab/record-collection/README.md

 ## Potential Future Work

+- Mobile UX (toggle filters, etc)
 - Use Redux or React Context to avoid sending data and functions everywhere as props
-- Styling/UX
-- Implement a more sophisticated API, with authentication, etc.
+- Authentication, etc.